frankchang1000/SimpleShopping/README.md

 Our [GitHub](https://github.com/frankchang1000/SimpleShopping/blob/main/README.md) was cleanly created and with accurate PEP8 formatting.
 The code is ready for use with its easy to read API and well documented components.

+## APIs Used

+To create simple shopping, we utilized three core APIs: Tensorflow, FatSecret, and Streamlit.
+We utilized Tensorflow to create our neural network models and to process data.
+We employed mixed precision training, which increased performance while also reducing computational power, and we used JIT compilation for our models.

+FatSecret is a powerful API used by many large - and small - companies around the world, notably including Samsung, Amazon, and Fitbit.
+We used the FatSecret API to access and and find nutrition info, recipes, and other important information for our application.

+### Issues with API and Development

+Throughout the hackathon, numerous issues arose from incompatibility between the APIs used (Tensorflow, OpenCV, ...) however, by implementing a common medium of array transfers - Numpy - we were able to resolve the issues.
+Furthermore, we faced numerous issues with the frontend API: Streamlit, but we were able to resolves those issues using a pseudo-HTML based formatting.

 ## Installation

 ```python